Where and when can I buy fresh chestnuts in Australia?

 With chestnuts, some varieties such as Red Spanish are great for purees and soups.
 Others such as De Coppi Marone are best roasted because they are really easy to peel and have a smooth texture and sweet flavour.
 Purton’s Pride is good for peeling and serving whole in a sauce or as a vegetable accompaniment.

 Most growers in the Australian industry now sell by variety, so once you get to know the varieties you can decide which one suits your needs and tastes.
-There are many different ones so you need to do some investigation to work out which ones are best for you.
+There are several different Chestnut varieties to choose from that suit a list of applications.
+See below the different varieties and their uses.

 Buffalo Queen – an early season nut, better boiled than roasted